Leostino/professional-portfolio/README.md

 # Professional Portfolio

-This is my story since before college.
-How my passion for Technology and web development evolved.
-This site has 4 sections:
+Welcome to my Portfolio page.
+This page contains everything about my professional life and a story of how my passion for Technology and especially web development evolved over the years.
+This page has 4 sections:

 ## MyIntro

-This section contains a welcome message, my current city and where i work.
+This section contains a welcome message, my current city and work.
 It also contains links to my resume, some of the certifications i got from a cybersecurity program at University of Maryland.
 They include Software security, Hardware Security and Computer Cryptography.
 Click on the links to view my resume and these certifications.

 ## My Portfolio